hasura/local-development/README.md

     ```
     export GW_IP=$(minikube ip) && sudo ssh -L 80:$GW_IP:80 -L 2022:$GW_IP:2022 docker@$GW_IP
     ```
     The default password for `docker` user is `tcuser`.
 This will forward port 80 (and hence the sudo) and 2022 on your local machine to the minikube cluster.
+Once the SSH command runs succesfully, keep that terminal open and don't close it.
+Ignore this terminal for subsequent instructions.
 - Your Hasura project should now be accessible at http://console.vcap.me.
   ``kubectl -n hasura get pods`` shows all the Hasura platform services as running (data, auth, console, sshd, postgres, session-redis etc.)
 - Login to the console with: ``admin``, ``adminpassword``